This post contains affiliate links. Read the full disclosure here.

 After lunch we left Magic Kingdom and resort hopped a bit.
 We headed to the Contemporary to poke around in the some gift shops and see the new lobby.
 We went to the Polynesian just because we love it so much.
 And we went to the Grand Floridian to the see the gingerbread house, which was very impressive, but I thought the gingerbread we got tasted like cardboard.

 Then we went back to the resort and rested because we still had a big night ahead of us.
 OH!
 And we also made sure to book Lightning Lanes this whole time using the 2 hour rule (meaning you can book your next Lightning Lane 2 hours after your last booking).
-(Confused about how Genie+ works?
-Our Genie Plus Guide is here!)
+(2025 Note: The 2 hours rule is no longer in place.
+Learn about how you can use Lightning Lanes currently here.)

 By the time we went back to Magic Kingdom, we had a bunch of Lightning Lanes stacked up.
 We did Pirates of the Caribbean with a 5 minute Lightning Lane wait, Carousel of Progress again (I’m so proud of my kiddo for asking for this) while Gerrit rode Space Mountain with an Individual Lightning Lane.

-Then we had dinner at Pinocchio Village Haus, which was very crowded and chaotic, especially because my mobile order completely spazzed and multiple cast members had to help me figure out what was going on and find my food.
+Then we had dinner at Pinocchio Village Haus, which was very crowded and chaotic, especially because my mobile order was on the fritz and multiple cast members had to help me figure out what was going on and find my food.

 After dinner we rode the Magic Carpets with a Lightning Lane (5 minute wait) and then Jungle Cruise with a Lightning Lane (20 minute wait).